 The type of trees that are flowering are often referred to as angiosperms.
 The seeds of these plants are encased in an ovary, which usually is a fruit.
 These are typically seasonal plants whose reproductive system resides in flowers and can be unisexual or bisexual.
 Angiosperms depend on animals to reproduce.

-Examples: Apple, mango, guava are some examples of angiosperms.
+Examples: Apple, mango, and guava are some examples of angiosperms.

 Gymnosperms:

-The trees with no flowers or fruits with exposed seeds that do not have any protection and are found on leaves, scales, or cones.
-The production of endosperm is done before fertilization and are unisexual.
+The trees with no flowers or fruits with exposed seeds do not have any protection and are found on leaves, scales, or cones.
+The production of endosperm is done before fertilization and is unisexual.
 Gymnosperms mostly depend on wind pollination for reproduction and are softwood plants.

 Examples: Some of the examples of gymnosperm are Pine, Spruce, and Fur.